-NEW!
-I’ve just come across a recently published book, Becoming a Kink-Aware Therapist by Caroline Shahbaz and Peter Chirinos (Routledge 2016).
-I haven’t read it yet, so I can’t vouch for it personally, but the authors have now launched an online training program for therapists called Kink Knowledgeable, which comes endorsed by the National Coalition for Sexual Freedom, the US- based advocacy group that successfully campaigned to get the diagnoses of sadism and masochism removed from the DSM.
+I haven’t read this book yet, so I can’t vouch for it personally, but the authors have now launched an online training program for therapists called Kink Knowledgeable, which comes endorsed by the National Coalition for Sexual Freedom, the US- based advocacy group that successfully campaigned to get the diagnoses of sadism and masochism removed from the DSM.
 If you’re interested in becoming a more kink-competent therapist, both the book and the training could be useful avenues.
 I’ll update this once I’ve read the book.

 Sadomasochism: Powerful Pleasures by Peggy Kleinplatz and Charles Moser (here)